static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Check for a trailing slash in the requested directory URI and redirect permanent (308) to the same path with a trailing slash suffix if it is missing.
 Default `true` (enabled).

 ### SERVER_IGNORE_HIDDEN_FILES
-Ignore hidden files/directories (dotfiles), preventing them to be served and being included in auto HTML index pages (directory listing).
+Ignore hidden files/directories (dotfiles), preventing them from being served and being included in auto HTML index pages (directory listing).

+### SERVER_DISABLE_SYMLINKS
+Prevent following files or directories if any path name component is a symbolic link.

 ### SERVER_HEALTH
 Activate the health endpoint.